AllianceCMS/AllianceCMS/axis/docs/Not-Your-Typical-CMS.md

 **Case 1:**

 * A Real Estate Broker can install AllianceCMS.
 The main/landing pages will focus on the agency as a whole.
 But the Broker's Agents can create Venues, which are specific to that Agent.
-The Agent will be able to provide contact info, enable plugins that will list the MLS listings they manage personally, and much more.
+The Agent will be able to provide contact info, enable modules that will list the MLS listings they manage personally, and much more.

 **Case 2:**

 * A book club wants to create a web presence.
 The main/landing pages can represent the club, ongoing events and schedule meetings.
 But individuals, or the club itself, can create Venues for specific books.
-Those Venues can use plugins to hold discussions regarding the book.
+Those Venues can use modules to hold discussions regarding the book.
 Members can supply links or info that's pertinent to the specific title, list author signings, and much more.

 **Case 3:**